Johan Lundgren (businessman): TUI Group

 In 1986, he joined Fritidsresor, a Swedish travel operator, which was later bought by TUI Group (TUI Sverige) in 2001.

-He later worked for Fritidsresegruppen i Norden and Svenska Fritidsresor.

-In October 2010, he became managing director of TUI Travel UK & Ireland (Tourism Union International).

-He became the deputy chief executive of TUI Group on 20 October 2011, where he was paid £605,000 in 2011.
-He resigned as deputy chief executive of the company in 2015, frustrated with its restructuring.
+Over the following decades he held a number of leadership positions within the TUI organisation in the Nordic region, the United Kingdom and Germany.
+In 2010 he became Managing Director of TUI Travel UK & Ireland.
+In 2011 he was appointed Deputy Chief Executive Officer of TUI Travel PLC and later held the same position at TUI AG following the merger of TUI AG and TUI Travel PLC in 2014.

+Lundgren played a leading role in the integration of TUI AG and TUI Travel PLC, a cross-border merger that created one of the world's largest integrated tourism groups.
+Following completion of the merger, he served as a member of the Executive Board and Deputy CEO of TUI AG before leaving the company in 2015.

 EasyJet

 Lundgren became the CEO of EasyJet on 1 December 2017, replacing Carolyn McCall.
 One of his first duties was to hire a chief data officer.
 He also hired a former colleague from TUI to create a hotel and loyalty scheme to grow bookings through easyJet's online websites.
 Another one of his first moves was EasyJet's take over of Air Berlin.
 Regarding his rumored annual pay of £740,000, it is believed he asked the board that it be reduced to £706,000, his predecessor's last salary.
 In September 2018, he suggested there should be a law to favour more women pilots in the industry.

 In July 2018, he reiterated easyJet's interest in acquiring a controlling stake in Alitalia.

 In May 2019, he faced criticism for raising the price of the ticket to Madrid to £1,500 after two British teams were qualified for the finals of the 2018–19 UEFA Champions League.